 Benglis’s work has been widely shown.
 In 2011, the Irish Museum of Modern Art, Dublin, organised a retrospective of her work which travelled to various institutions including the New Museum, New York, and The Museum of Contemporary Art, Los Angeles.
 Her works are in collections such as Solomon R. Guggenheim Museum, New York; Museum of Modern Art, New York, Whitney Museum of American Art, New York; Australian National Gallery, Canberra; and National Art Gallery of Victoria, Melbourne.

 Letícia Parente created paintings, engravings, photographs, Xerox and Mail Art, videos and installations.
-Parente’s video works document politically charged actions that emphasise interactions between the artist’s body, the video camera and the Brazilian socio-historical context.
+Parente’s video works document politically charged actions that emphasise interactions between the artist’s body, the artist’s body, the domestic environment, and the Brazilian socio-historical context.
 Her works can be seen as manifestos against oppression, torture and discrimination based on gender, race and class prejudices.

 Joan Jonas is a pioneer of video, installation and performance art.
 Her early works draw on the connection between live-action and the video monitor, using time-based media to explore the dislocation of mythical female archetypes, the collapse physical space and as a means to materialise the artist's psyche.